LATCH ALERT: Bragar Eagel & Sq - GuruFocus.com

 Click here to participate in the action.

-Latch cited material errors and possible irregularities relating to, among other things, the way it recognized revenue associated with the sale of hardware devices since listing its shares on NASDAQ.
-It noted in an 8-K filing with the U.S. Securities and Exchange Commission that:

-- The Audit Committee has determined the statements for 2021 and 1Q 2022 will be restated, and;

-- “Based on the preliminary findings of the Investigation, certain revenue recognition errors occurred as a result of unreported sales arrangements due to sales activity that was inconsistent with the Company’s internal controls and procedures.”
+On August 25, 2022, after the market closed, Latch revealed that it would restate financial statements for 2021 and the first quarter of 2022 due to revenue recognition errors related to the sale of hardware devices.
+Specifically, the Company stated that “certain revenue recognition errors occurred as a result of unreported sales arrangements due to sales activity that was inconsistent with the Company’s internal controls and procedures.”

 About Bragar Eagel & Squire, P.C.: